xybu/onedrive-d-old/README.md

 ## Installation

  - Download the source from GitHub repo
- - In the source directory, run `sudo ./inst install` and go with the prompts
+ - In the source directory, run `./inst install` and go with the prompts
+ - If you are upgrading from a previous version, run `./inst reinstall` instead
- - If the daemon fails to register, you may run `onedrive-d` command to have the daemon start
+ - If the daemon fails to register, you may run `onedrive-d` command to start the

  Notes:

  Since the package is still under development, it will not run at system startup.

+## Usage

+ * To start the daemon manually, issue command `onedrive-d`
+ * To configure the program, issue command `onedrive-prefs`

 ## Notes about Usage